3270 Extended Data Stream

 Probably the most common 3270 EDS facilities used are color and

 highlighting.
-The code snippet in item 5 shows basic checking for those
+The code snippet in item 5 shows basic checking for

 facilities.
 While colour terminals usually provide support for